 Three Cheese Hamburger Helper

-- 1 tbsp hot sauce such as Sriracha, optional
+- 1 tablespoon hot sauce such as Sriracha, optional

 - 3 cloves garlic minced

-- 8 oz pasta such as elbow or shells (2 cups)
+- 8 ounce pasta such as elbow or shells (2 cups)

 - 1 cup cheddar cheese shredded